laurieburchell/open-lid-dataset/README.md

 # An Open Dataset and Model for Language Identification
-Repository accompanying "An Open Dataset and Model for Language Identification" (Burchell et al., upcoming)
+Repository accompanying "An Open Dataset and Model for Language Identification" (Burchell et al., ACL 2023).

 ## Dataset